silbermm/silbernagel.dev/content/posts/deploying-elixir-on-ecs-part-1.md

 ```

-The other thing we'll need is a VPC.
-Most likely, you'll want to build your own VPC and use that, but for brevity, we'll just import the default VPC that comes with your AWS account.
-In the AWS console, go to VPC's and find your default VPC's id, it'll start with `vpc-`, and the CIDR block.
+The other requirment is a VPC.
+Most likely, you'll want to build your own VPC and use that, but for brevity you can just import the default VPC that comes with your AWS account.
+In the AWS console, go to VPC's and find your default VPC's id, it'll start with `vpc-`, and also find the CIDR block.

 Add to your terraform file:

 ```terraform
 resource aws_vpc main {
   cidr_block = "your_vpc_CIDR_block"